 Orthopedics & Sports Medicine

 Neurosciences (Brain & Spine)

 Murphy, Hamadi; Schroeder, Gregory D; Shi, Weilong J; Kepler, Christopher K; Kurd, Mark F; Fleischman, Andrew N; Kandziora, Frank; Chapman, Jens R; Benneker, Lorin M; and Vaccaro, Alexander R, "Management of Hangman's Fractures: A Systematic Review."
 (2017).
-Journal Articles and Abstracts.
+Articles, Abstracts, and Reports.
 315.